Remod-org/NTeleportation/README.md

+# NTeleportation
+Multiple teleportation systems for admins and players

 See note below about nteleportation.home permission, which is now required for basic function.
 This finally allows control over who may use the basic commands.
 Note: work in progress on Bandit Town autogen.
 ## Configuration